amenesik/terraform-provider-amenesik/README.md

       ]
     }

-In this example the Compute node of the WebServer configuration will receive the hostname of the Compute node of the Database configuration.
+In this example the Compute node of the WebServer node of the configuration will receive the hostname of the Compute node of the Database node of the configuration.

 In most cases, the subject of the relationship will be the hostname of the source.

-In certain cases, especially concerning automation of load balancing scenarios, it is necessary that the subject of the relationship be the contract identifier of the source, facilitating replication of the source, by the target, in accordance with percieved load.
+In certain cases, especially concerning automation of load balancing scenarios, it is necessary that the subject of the relationship be the contract identifier of the source, facilitating replication of the source, by the target, in accordance with encountered real time load.

 ### Tags
-Tags that are used to define service deployment conditions and other metadata, may be defined through the BEAM resource in terms of theier name and value.
+Tags are used to define service deployment conditions and other metadata and are defined for a BEAM resource in terms of theier name and value.

-The following tags are currently defined for BEAM documents, and other than the Probe tag, should all be self-explanatory:
+The following tags are currently availabe for use in BEAM documents, and other than the Probe tag, should all be self-explanatory:

 - Title : defines the title of the BEAM resource
 - SubTitle : defines the sub title of the BEAM resource